 We’re managing activity through working groups that focus on governance, future implementation, legal and policy, and communications and engagement.

-Each group includes representatives from local authorities as well as partner organisations involved in supporting the work, such as Foster Wales, 4Cs, Social Care Wales, Care Inspectorate Wales and Welsh Local Government Association.
+Each group includes representatives from local authorities as well as partner organisations involved in supporting the work, such as Foster Wales, 4Cs, Social Care Wales, Care Inspectorate Wales and Welsh Local Government Association

 Discussing the changes with children and young people

-Our highest priority is to ensure continuation and quality of care for the children we look after.
+Directors of Social Services’ highest priority is to ensure continuation and quality of care for the children we look after.

 Welsh Government has produced a range of information leaflets, including one for children and young people.